 SUMMARY: This document contains amendments to temporary regulations for the new markets tax credit under section 45D.
 The regulations revise and clarify certain aspects of those regulations and affect a taxpayer making a qualified equity investment in a qualified community development entity that has received a new markets tax credit allocation.
-The text of these temporary regulations also serves as the text of the proposed regulations set forth in the notice of proposed rulemaking on this subject in the Proposed Rules section in this issue of the Federal Register.
+The text of these temporary regulations also serves as the text of the proposed regulations (REG-115471-03) set forth in the notice of proposed rulemaking on this subject in this issue of the Bulletin.